Lynn Lewis Photography | San Francisco Bay Area and Big Sur Wedding + Elopement Photographer

 Big Sur Elopement Budget

 Elopement budgets can range widely depending on what you want for your day.
 As you envision your wedding day, think about what's most important to you.
 Do you envision a luxury getaway or an outdoors adventure?
 Do you want to elope with just the two of you, or have a few closest loved ones to celebrate with you?
-Is this your chance to splurge on the details that matter to you - like a dream photographer, or a dream dress, or a floral installation - because you won't have to budget for a traditional wedding, or do you prefer to keep it low key?
+Is this your chance to splurge on the details that matter to you - like a dream photographer or a dream dress - because you won't have to budget for a traditional wedding, or do you prefer to keep it low key?
+Remember, you don't have to do anything!
+Many couples do their own hair/makeup, skip the bouquet, or do burritos on the beach instead of a fancy dinner.

 Big Sur Elopement Weather and Time of Year